wiiznokes/fan-control/res/linux/udev_rules.md

 ## Info

-fan-control is distributed with flatpak on Linux, which allows containerization.
-But fan-control need to access your sensors to work.
+Fan Control is distributed with flatpak on Linux, which allows containerization.
+But it need to access your sensors to work.
 This is why we use [udev](https://en.wikipedia.org/wiki/Udev), which allows normal user to access devices, without giving them sudo permission.
-[This is](./60-fan-control.rules) the rule that you need for fan-control.
+[This is](./60-fan-control.rules) the rule that you need.

 # Commands to install the rules